petergarnaes/Madklub-website/README.md

     * ~~`changeDinnerclub` should be immutable when archived~~
     * ~~`participation` should have `archived` field~~
     * ~~`participate` should be immutable when archived~~
+    * change password, require old password, make new datatype which can be optionally passed to MutableAccountType
+    * Support image upload
 * Madklubs indstillinger
     * perioder
     * tidligst indkøb madklub